kslgrd/keithsilgard.com/_posts/2012-01-01-my-writing-manifesto.markdown

 description: I've built this brand new site, let's see if I can't come up with a few guidelines so that I don't start to hate it.
 category: articles
 ---
-<p class="lead">Create something that can last, and something that I can be proud of.</p>
+Create something that can last, and something that I can be proud of.

 I've written hundred of posts over the years.
 I've also removed almost all of them.
 Especially any that break the following rules:

 **No Link Posts** — If I want to share a link, I'll post it to Twitter.